-Deaths from strike on Ukraine apartment tower rise to 23
+Deaths from strike on Ukraine apartment building rise to 25

-DNIPRO, Ukraine (AP) — The death toll from a Russian missile strike on an apartment building in the southeastern city of Dnipro rose to 23 Sunday, the local government reported as rescue workers scrambled to pull survivors from the rubble.
+DNIPRO, Ukraine (AP) — The death toll from a Russian missile strike on an apartment building in the southeastern Ukrainian city of Dnipro rose to 25 Sunday, President Volodymyr Zelenskyy reported as rescue workers scrambled to pull survivors from the rubble.

-Emergency crews worked through the frigid night at the multi-story residential building, the site of the worst casualties from a barrage of Russian strikes Saturday on Ukrainian cities.
-The attacks, which also targeted the capital, Kyiv, and the northeastern city of Kharkiv, ended a two-week lull in Moscow’s widespread strikes on Ukraine’s power infrastructure and urban centers.
+Emergency crews worked through the frigid night at the wrecked multi-story residential building, the site of the worst casualties from a widespread Russian barrage Saturday.

+The attacks, which also targeted the capital, Kyiv, and the northeastern city of Kharkiv, ended a two-week lull in the airstrikes Russia has launched against Ukraine’s power infrastructure and urban centers almost weekly since October.

-Russia fired 33 cruise missiles on Saturday, of which 21 were shot down, according to Gen. Valeriy Zaluzhny, the commander-in-chief of the Ukrainian armed forces.
+Russia fired 33 cruise missiles on Saturday, of which 21 were shot down, according to Gen. Valerii Zaluzhny, the commander-in-chief of the Ukrainian armed forces.
+The missile that hit the apartment building was a Kh-22 launched from Russia’s Kursk region, according to the military’s air force command, adding that Ukraine does not have a system capable of intercepting that type of weapon.

 In Dnipro, workers used a crane as they tried to rescue people trapped on upper floors of the apartment tower where about 1,700 were living.
 Some residents signaled for help with lights on their mobile phones.

-The Dnipro city government reported Sunday afternoon that at least 72 people were wounded and 43 people were reported missing.
-It said 39 people were rescued so far.
+Zelenskyy reported that at least 73 people were wounded and 39 people had been rescued as of Sunday afternoon.
+The city government in Dnipro said 43 people were reported missing.

+“Search and rescue operations and the dismantling of dangerous structural elements continues.
+Around the clock.
+We continue to fight for every life,” the Ukrainian leader said.

 Ivan Garnuk was in his apartment when the building was hit and said he felt lucky to have survived.
 He described his shock that the Russians would strike a residential building with no strategic value.